List of Fear the Walking Dead characters: Luciana Galvez

-Luciana Galvez, portrayed by Danay García is Nick's girlfriend and a former scout for La Colonia, a survivor community in Tijuana, Baja California and was briefly a resident of the Broke Jaw Ranch community.
+Luciana Galvez, sometime called Luci, portrayed by Danay García is Nick's girlfriend and a former scout for La Colonia, a survivor community in Tijuana, Baja California and was briefly a resident of the Broke Jaw Ranch community.
 She later joins the Dell Diamond baseball stadium community and is a member of Morgan Jones' group.

 In season 3, Nick and an injured Luciana are taken captive by Troy Otto and his men.
 The two inadvertently cause the base to become overrun by the undead, but they are reunited with Nick's family and friends.
 With Luciana having been left unconscious from her worsening condition, Nick successfully forces the Otto family to treat her and she eventually recovers from her injuries.
 However, Luciana decides to leave Nick and the Broke Jaw Ranch in order to return to Mexico and seek out any survivors of her people.

 By the start of season 4 two years later, Luciana has been reunited with Nick and has resumed her romantic relationship with him.
 However, their community at the Dell Diamond baseball stadium is destroyed by a massive attack by the Vultures, apparently killing everyone aside from Luciana, Nick, Strand and Alicia.
 The group seek revenge, leading them to briefly come into conflict with Morgan Jones and his new friends John Dorie and Al. While seeking revenge upon Ennis alone, Nick is killed in retaliation by a young girl named Charlie, devastating Luciana.
 After successfully getting revenge upon the Vultures and being stopped from killing Charlie, Luciana falls into a depression and is left somewhat aimless.
 Following a massive hurricane, Luciana meets the mysterious Polar Bear who, before dying, inspires her to continue his work of helping other people.

 In season 5, Luciana joins the rest of Morgan's group in their mission to aid other survivors.
 However, she is badly injured in a plane crash in the season premiere and she spends an extended period of time recovering from her shoulder wound.
 After discovering Polar Bear's Tank Town oil fields, Luciana remains there producing oil until Logan and his gang invade.
 When Virginia and her Pioneers take over, Luciana agrees to show them how to make the gas in exchange for the others being allowed to leave with a tanker full of gas.
 She is later brought to Humbug's Gulch where she tries to reassure her friends as they are captured by Virginia's group.